-Which stores offer credit cards?
+What clothing stores have credit cards?

-These days, most clothing stores will be more than happy to get you sign on the dotted line to open an account.
-In fact, they often offer various bonuses and rewards for doing so, such as getting money off your next purchase or being offered a free gift.
+These days most clothing stores will be more than happy to get you sign on the dotted line to open an account.
+In fact, they often offer various bonuses and rewards for doing so.
+Such as getting money off your next purchase or being offered a free gift.

 Resist the row and rows of clothes

-Particularly in the current harsh economic climate, many people are cash-strapped and resort to buying on credit.
-However, this is only prolonging the problem; in fact, it actually makes it worse.
+Particularly in the current harsh economic climate.
+Many people resort to buying on credit.
+However, this is only prolonging the problem.
+In fact, it actually makes it worse.
 Buy now-pay later also means buy now-pay more.

-Truworths has a 6 month account without interest, the store as well as loner payment plans of 12, 18, or 24 months on which an interest rate of 2% per month is charged, no matter if it is a 12,18, or 24 month plan.
+Truworths has a 6 month account without interest.
+The store as well as loner payment plans of 12, 18, or 24 months on which an interest rate of 2% per month is charged.
+No matter if it is a 12,18, or 24 month plan.
 This works out to 26.5% per year.

 Hints and Tips of being a savvy shopper

-- At most clothing stores, you have the option of a 6 month account offered interest-free or choose an extended payment plan of 12 to 24 months for which you will be charged interest.
+- At most clothing stores you have the option of a 6 month account offered interest-free.
+Or choose an extended payment plan of 12 to 24 months for which you will be charged interest.
 It is in your…well… interest to stick to the 6 month payment plan to avoid running up a high tab of interest on your credit purchases.

-- Beware of other fees – most department stores also charge you a monthly fee as lost card protection.
+- Beware of other fees.
+Most department stores also charge you a monthly fee as lost card protection.
 There may also be other fees such as club membership fees or subscription fees for a monthly magazine.
 These costs may be optional, so be sure to opt out in case you can avoid paying these costs.

-It’s not all doom and gloom in the world of clothing store credit cards.
+In summary it’s not all doom and gloom in the world of clothing store credit cards.
 If you are a disciplined card holder, having an account at a clothing store can help you to get a good credit record.